lcampit/Dotfiles/README.md

-You are of course free to install just a subset of these, in that case either use each tool own install script located in its folder (environment variables may be needed) or move the configuration file to your home folder (as that isthe common installation method for these files).
+You are of course free to install just a subset of these, in that case either use each tool own install script located in its folder (environment variables may be needed) or move the configuration file to your home folder (as that is the common installation method for these files).

 ### Notes